College Code: AR

 Advising

-Students are assigned academic advisors and are strongly encouraged to meet with them at least once per semester, and particularly when they achieve 75 credits or are two semesters before expected graduation.
-Undeclared CVPA students and undergraduate students in academic difficulty (cumulative GPA under 2.00) are required to see an advisor prior to registration for the semester following registration restriction.
+Students are assigned academic advisors by major and are strongly encouraged to meet with them at least once per semester, and particularly when they achieve 75 credits or are two semesters before expected graduation.
+Undergraduate students in academic difficulty (cumulative GPA under 2.00) are required to see an advisor prior to registration for the semester following registration restriction.
 See more information on advising for the college here: https://cvpa.gmu.edu/academics/undergraduate-academic-advising

 Undergraduate students earning CVPA degrees must earn a minimum 2.00 cumulative GPA in their major, or higher if required by their program.